-Multiplication Tables: One of the fundamental steps involved with grasping basic maths is learning the tables by heart.
-Of course, it is not possible for students to learn all the tables from 1 to 100, but they can easily memorize tables from 1 to 20.
+In mathematics, the multiplication table, also called the times table, defines the multiplication operations for an algebraic system.
+Multiplication Tables are provided here from 1 to 30 for the students in PDFs, which can be downloaded easily.
+One of the fundamental steps involved with grasping basic maths is learning the multiplication tables by heart.
+Of course, it is not possible for students to learn all the tables from 1 to 100, but they can easily memorize the multiplication tables from 1 to 20.
 It not only helps with performing basic arithmetic operations quickly but also understands the concepts in an effective way.

 Although a very basic calculator can be used to carry out these multiplications, their usage is not encouraged for two reasons.
 First of all, calculators are generally not allowed at the primary education level.
 Secondly, their usage inhibits a student from developing mental maths skills which can be a great help in daily lives as adults.